Location: ProgrammingUnlimited.Net :: Software :: LibSEH

 }

-Not very much to it, really.
-The seh.h header includes other headers, and when preprocessed under Microsoft C/C++ and Digital Mars C/C++ (untested), the __end_except is defined as a no-op.
+The seh.h header includes other headers, and when preprocessed under Microsoft C/C++ and Digital Mars C/C++ (untested), the __seh_end_except is defined as a no-op.
 It does have meaning though for GNU C/C++, and the program will not compile without it (and since the above are preprocessor macros, strange compiler errors will result, so keep this in mind when something doesn't compile).

 All of this allows the same source to be compiled on GNU C/C++ and Microsoft C/C++ (and most likely, Digital Mars C/C++).